limbo666/DesktopFences/README.md

 ##  Credits

 Based on the original **BirdyFences** by HakanKokcu
-Enhanced and maintained by the Desktop Fences + community.
+Desktop Fences + is Enhanced and maintained by Nikos Georgousis.
+Hand Water Pump 2025